MRDiaconescu/AstroNet/README.md

 The most important class is the Account class, which is used as a substrate for performing operations between networks and inside the graphs.

+The program follows a design pattern which has the structure of a labirinth and when the user thinks that the program has completely executed, there are functions which interfere with the termination of the program and the user is found in the same place.